Process digitization in the metal industry

 Current research

-For the digitization of production processes, the individual identification of the manufactured components is a prerequisite as production parameters and component condition can only then be combined.
-Particular challenges arise in metal processing.
-While cold-manufactured metal components are being marked since a long time, high process temperatures of over 1000 °C prevent consistent marking of other components.
-The melting of surfaces, tarnishing, scaling and potentially occurring corrosion make conventional marking methods impossible in many cases.
+The individual recording of manufactured components is a prerequisite for the digitalization of production processes, as this is the only way to combine production parameters and component status.
+Special challenges arise in metal processing and the production of ceramics.
+While cold-produced metal components have been marked for a long time, high process temperatures of up to 1300 °C prevent consistent marking of other components.
+The melting of surfaces, tarnishing, scaling and potentially occurring corrosion make conventional markings impossible in many cases.

 The Ceracode® technology